-CHP Action: Partial corrective action taken.
+CHP's Action: Partial corrective action taken.

 The CHP states that the management information system it is implementing, as described in finding #3 above, will also enable it to monitor the call volume at each of its call centers.
-Additionally, the CHP states that it intends to develop a benchmark that will consider call volume data, communication center size, and incorporate shift parameters that affect high traffic volumes along with seasonal and special events that can induce peaks.
-The benchmarks will be used to evaluate and validate dispatch staffing levels.
-The CHP reports that it is developing a committee comprised of management and dispatch personnel to evaluate study findings and develop a valid staffing matrix.
-This committee will first meet during the second quarter of 2005.
+Additionally, the CHP states that it is developing a benchmark that will consider call volume data, communication center size, and incorporate shift parameters and the impact of seasonal and special events that affect high traffic volumes.
+The benchmarks will be utilized to evaluate and validate dispatch staffing levels.
+The CHP states that it intends to develop a benchmark using six months of call data collected after its new management information system is implemented.
+The CHP reports that a committee comprised of management and dispatch personnel has developed a staffing questionnaire and gathered statistical data from representative communication centers.
+The CHP will use this information to complete a budget change proposal for additional dispatchers for fiscal year 2006-07.

-Finding #5: CHP dispatchers' salaries are generally lower than those of dispatchers at the local answering points.
+Finding #6: CHP dispatchers' salaries are generally lower than those of dispatchers at the local answering points.